smartSenseSolutions/SSLazyList/README.md

 ### Key Features

-- **Loading View**: Easily set or use a default `Loading...` view to indicate data loading.
+- **Pagination**: Easy to manage pagination and reloading of data
+- - **Refresh/Reload data**: Easily set Pull to refresh with your custom views and stop handler...
+- - **Load More data**: Easily to intigrate load more feature with Closing handler...
 - **Cell Animation**: Enjoy elegant animations when cells appear.
+- **Custom Views**
+- - **Loading View**: Easily set or use a default `Loading...` view to indicate data loading.
-- **No Data Found Message**: Display a default or custom message when no data is returned from an API.
+- - **No Data Found Message**: Display a default or custom message when no data is returned from an API.
 - **Highly Configurable**: Enjoy 100% flexibility in usage with a wide range of configurable options.

 ### Usage Comparison